Food at Star Wars: Galaxy's Edge

 Without fail, one of the most popular spots in all of Star Wars: Galaxy's Edge is Oga's Cantina.
 There are a few reasons why it tops the popularity charts.
 One, the atmosphere is unmatched.
 It's also one of the only places in the entire land where you'll hear actual music.
 And, better yet, your DJ is none other than DJ-R3X, aka, DJ Rex, from Star Tours.

-Two, and truly, probably the number one reason, is it is the only place in all of Disneyland where you can purchase alcohol.
+Two, and truly, maybe the number one reason for some, is it is the only place in all of Disneyland where you can purchase alcohol.
 And these are no regular drinks.
 These are libations from another planet.
 With this, it's important to note that there is a two-drink maximum per person.
-Equally important to point out is that there are tons of non-alcoholic beverages that are just as whimsical and fun, should you not drink.
+Equally important to point out is that there are tons of non-alcoholic beverages that are just as whimsical and fun, should you not drink alcohol.
 Some of our favorites were the Blurrgfire and Hyperdrive (Punch It!).

-In addition to drinks, Oga's Cantina serves a couple of breakfast items and has "Batuu Bits" available throughout the day.
+In addition to drinks, Oga's Cantina serves a couple of breakfast items in the morning and has "Batuu Bits" available throughout the day.
 The Batuu Bits are Batuu's version of a typical snack mix.
 It's a combination of sweet, salty and savory that is unlike anything you've ever had on Earth.

 Even with serving alcohol, Oga's Cantina insists on being family friendly.
 However, with that said, the cantina is incredibly popular and always filled to capacity.
 That oftentimes means standing room only, which may be hard for kids.
-Additionally, there is often a wait to get in.
+Now that Oga's has a reservation system in place, it's much easier to get in which is always a relief when traveling with kids!

 Food at Star Wars: Galaxy's Edge - Milk Stand